Monday, October 09, 2006

 Our guide ordered everything for us.
 We had a half-half pot, where half contained normal broth and the other half contained the chili-laden broth.
 The pot was brought out by a chef covered in splattered oil and other substances, and placed over our lit gas burner in the middle of the table.
 The waitresses then bought out many plates of raw food including beef, lamb, pork, fish, tripe, intestines and chicken's stomach.
 What a feast!
 I actually tried the tripe, intestines and chicken's stomach.
 All of them were extremely chewy and just tasted like the chili broth, thankfully.
 The stomach was actually quite crispy.
 The taste of the chili-broth was absolutely beautiful, I can understand how Peter became addicted.
 The other part of the hotpot is that after the food is cooked in the boiling broth, you dip it in a mixture of sesame oil and garlic.
 A great way to put on the pounds, except you sweat so much that you burn it right off.
 Overall I was very satisfied with out hotpot experience.

-have a few beers and watch the monstrous floating seafood restaurants with their glass elevators.
+The next day we explored the city and dealt with the massive crowd of people.
+It was China's national day holiday, which actually lasts for 7 days, so people were everywhere.
+That evening we took the cable car over the Yangzi to the other side where many HUGE neon restaurants residing either on the riverside of actually on the river.
+We sat down in a bar on the riverside to have a few beers and watch the monstrous floating seafood restaurants with their glass elevators.
 Later we ventured a bit further along the riverside to a restaurant where almost every dish we ordered off the menu they didn't have.
 It was also quite intersting as we tried to order from a chinese only menu using our very limited mandarin.
 There is a whole heap of buskers in this area, many who play electric guitars with their amps strapped to their back.

 Overall I would say Chongqing is a very liveable city.
 The only problems being the pollution and the weather (i believe it is very often around 40 degrees celsius).
 The people seem laid back and friendly, and there is everything you could want available within the city.